 Breasts, so often focused upon as sexual body parts, here become part of the feminist reworking of the radical potential of the monstrous body – the leaking, lactating, pregnant bodies – bodies out of control and uncontained.
 These heavy hanging mammary forms cross species boundaries, clusters of breasts/ udders/ teats/ nipples link shared mammalian experiences of pregnancy and lactation, of nurturing and loss.
 The truly monstrous, to me, is the manipulation of the reproductive capacities of domesticated mammals, in the pursuit of milk and its byproducts.

-Broadly, my sculptural practice is concerned with the body, and specifically the suffering body.
+Earlier my sculptural practice was concerned with the suffering body.
 My exhibition beautiful little dead things, 2014, was comprised of a series of sculptures created in response to the lives and deaths of dairy cows, and in particular the slaughter of fetal calves and the use of their skins for the luxury leather ‘slink’.
-The exhibition consisted of an installation of latex skins; adultforms, babyforms, sacs and screens – slink, and wax fleshforms; bodies in varying states of fragmentation, from the full body to the fleshy lump – fleshlumps
+The exhibition consisted of an installation of latex skins; adultforms, babyforms, sacs and screens – slink, and wax fleshforms; bodies in varying states of fragmentation, from the full body to the fleshy lump – fleshlumps.